Varney Air Lines: Later history

-Varney added a Breese-Wilde Model 5 and replaced its original Swallows with C-3 Stearmans and thereafter upgraded as new equipment became available.
-Subsequent aircraft included the larger M-2 "Bull" Stearman and the Boeing 40 dedicated mail planes, and finally the more modern Boeing 247 twin-engine monoplane.
+Varney added a Breese-Wilde Model 5 and replaced its original Swallows with Stearman C3s and thereafter upgraded as new equipment became available.
+Subsequent aircraft included the larger Stearman M-2 Speedmail and the Boeing Model 40 dedicated mail planes, and finally the more modern Boeing 247 twin-engine monoplane.
 Arriving in 1933, the 247 greatly expanded Varney's ability to carry passengers as well as mail.

-Varney soon added Salt Lake City, Portland and Seattle to its route.
+Varney soon added Salt Lake City, Portland, and Seattle to its route.